RetroDECK/ES-DE/INSTALL-DEV.md

 Note that the `<systemsortname>` tags are sorted in [lexicographic order](https://en.wikipedia.org/wiki/Lexicographic_order) so 11 will be sorted above 2 but 002 will be sorted above 011.

+There are also four complete sorting files bundled with ES-DE, you can find them in the resources/sorting/ directory, or you can access them [here](https://gitlab.com/es-de/emulationstation-de/-/tree/master/resources/sorting).

+These files include all systems supported by ES-DE and provide the following sorting options:

+* Hardware type, release year
+* Manufacturer, hardware type, release year
+* Manufacturer, release year
+* Release year

+To use these es_systems_sorting.xml files, simply copy any of them to your custom_systems directory.

 ## es_find_rules.xml

 This file makes it possible to define rules for where to search for the emulator binaries and emulator cores.